PaulleDemon/AdoStrings-support/bug-reporting.md

 **Process**

-1. Head over to the [Frontend issues tab](https://github.com/PaulleDemon/), for frontend related issues.
+1. Head over to the [issues tab](https://github.com/PaulleDemon/AdoStrings-support/issues).
-[Backend issues tab](https://github.com/PaulleDemon/) for backend related issues.

 2. Use the search functionality in the issues tab to search if the issue has already been reported.
 If yes, just give a thumbs up to that issue, If not proceed with the below.